 When an NRI invests in a residential property such as student housing, co-living or co-working space, it would possibly have a commercial usage fetching him a rental income that is taxable as has been discussed above.

 Hope, the reading was helpful.
-To stay updated with Kolkata Real Estate, get in touch with transventor.com.
+To stay updated with Kolkata Real Estate, get in touch with transventor.in.
 We provide you with the most accurate solution whenever you find it tough to purchase, sell or rent a property.